-The ON command allows a user to catch anyone of the exceptions listed above and perform a predefined action.
+The ON command allows a user to catch any one of the exceptions listed above and perform a predefined action.
 It is most useful within EFT scripts for tailoring exception handling.
-ON commands generally appear at the beginning of a EFT script since they set up actions to be taken on future processing within that script.
+ON commands generally appear at the beginning of an EFT script since they set up actions to be taken on future processing within that script.
 For example, the following script catches any keyboard interrupt (initiated by the user), and automatically causes the session to terminate:

+'''
-''' Cause keyboard interrupt to exit session

-on interrupt exit

-connect hosta guest netex
+Cause keyboard interrupt to exit session on interrupt exit connect hosta guest netex send src_file disconnect

-send src_file

-disconnect '''
+'''

 The ON INTERRUPT exception as shown above, establishes an alternative action to be taken in the case of a user generated keyboard interrupt.
-By default, without an ON INTERRUPT specified, EFT terminates all input levels (if within nested input scripts), and returns to the interactive level.
+By default, without an ON INTERRUPT specified, EFT terminates all input levels (if within nested input scripts) and returns to the interactive level.
 If the INPUT CONTINUE qualifier was set, EFT terminates only the current input level and continues processing in the next level up.

-The ON ERROR exception establishes an alternative action to be taken when a EFT error occurs.
-Without an ON ERROR specified, EFT terminates all input levels (for nested input scripts), and begins processing at the interactive level.
+The ON ERROR exception establishes an alternative action to be taken when an EFT error occurs.
+Without an ON ERROR specified, EFT terminates all input levels (for nested input scripts) and begins processing at the interactive level.
 If the INPUT CONTINUE qualifier was set, EFT displays the error but continues processing the next command.
 The ON ERROR command allows for more flexibility on an error condition.

-The ON LOCAL_ERROR and ON REMOTE_ERROR exceptions give the user the ability to take special action when a LOCAL or REMOTE host command fails.
-On hosts that support it, a special LOCAL or REMOTE STATUS qualifier will be set reflecting that host's error code for the particular error condition.
-Normally, without ON LOCAL_ERROR or ON REMOTE_ERROR specified, EFT just ignores host errors and continues processing the next command.
+The ON LOCal\ERROR and ON REMote\ERROR exceptions give the user the ability to take special action when a LOCal or REMote host command fails.
+On hosts that support it, a special LOCal or REMote STATUS qualifier will be set reflecting that host's error code for the particular error condition.
+Normally, without ON LOCal\ERROR or ON REMote\ERROR specified, EFT just ignores host errors and continues processing the next command.

-For further details about the ON command, see "Command Descriptions" on page 99.
+For further details about the ON command, see "Command Descriptions" on page 103.